anaberst/cs162-chess-variant/README.md

 # :crown: CS162 Chess Variant
 Final project for `CS162: Introduction to Computer Science II` at Oregon State University.
 It has been approved for public sharing.

-This project implements an abstract board game based on the chess variant known as "King of the Hills".
+This project implements an abstract board game based on the chess variant known as "King of the Hill".

 ## :hourglass_flowing_sand: Testing